T-maze: Y-maze

 Researchers have also created the Y-maze which functions very similar to the T-maze.
 The Y-maze is altered to have a more gradual change into the arms.
 The arms are also all equal in length and distance apart from one another.
 The Y-maze has proven to be easier for rats to understand the layout of the space and recognize rewards, similar pattern, and adapt to new experiments at a quicker pace.

 Radial arm maze

 The radial arm maze is constructed with a center platform with arms radiating from the center.
 The original maze had 8 spokes, but they have been constructed with as few as 3 and as many as 48 spokes.
-This type of maze is used to perform short-term memory experimentations on rats.
+This type of maze is used to perform short-term memory experiments on rats.
 Rats are examined on whether or not they have the ability to remember the arms they have already explored.
 This is determined by placing food pellets at each of the arms and the rat must only travel down each arm once and retrieve the pellet accordingly.